Challenge 1

 - Each sculpture MUST be labeled with the participating school and students’ names

-- Create a bird sculpture using found or recycled materials
+- Create an animal sculpture using found or recycled materials

 - Each finished sculpture should be no larger than 5” x 5” x 5” and should weigh no more than two pounds and should have a securely-fastened string or wire to be hung on display.

-- For each bird you sculpt, write a short paper describing its specific flight pattern, distinctive aspects of its wings, investigate how different wing shapes and sizes contribute to various types of flight and discuss these adaptations with respect to their natural habitat (form and function).
-The paper should be 1 – 2 pages with 12 point font and 1-inch margins, and it should include a Works Cited with at least 3 sources.
+- For each pet, farm animal or fauna ornament you sculpt, write a short paper describing how you made the sculpture, describe how the animal is impacted by climate change and what solutions have and can be taken to mitigate the effects.
+The paper should be 1–2 pages with 12 point font and 1-inch margins and it should include a Works Cited with at least 3 sources.

 School Submits: